We had a difficult time putting together a Top 10 Best Hawaii Waterfalls List.

-Situated at the end of arguably Hawaii’s best hiking trail (The Pipiwai Trail), this 400ft waterfall was our ultimate reward after passing by several waterfalls as well as a bamboo forest along the way.
+Situated at the end of arguably Hawaii’s best hiking trail (The Pipiwai Trail), this 400ft waterfall was our ultimate reward.
+That’s saying something since the trail included several waterfalls as well as a bamboo forest.

 For such a tall waterfall, it’s amazing that this one also flows year round and that you can get right up to its base.

-And don’t forget there are more waterfalls and swimming holes further downstream by the turbulent coast in a spot informally dubbed the “Seven Sacred Pools”.
+And don’t forget this spot also had more waterfalls and swimming holes further downstream by the turbulent coast in a spot informally dubbed the “Seven Sacred Pools”.

 Add it all up and this waterfall just nudges into the top spot of our list.